ccaiafa/Parallel_LiFE/README.md

 # Parallel_LiFE
 ## About
-This set of routines and associated dataset provide an example of the optimization problem solved as part of the LiFE method as implemented in the Encode Toolbox (https://github.com/brain-life/encode.git).
+This set of routines and associated dataset provide an example of the optimization problem solved in the Linear Fascicle Evaluation (LiFE) method as implemented in the Encode Toolbox (https://github.com/brain-life/encode.git).

 In this example, only 50 iterations of the BBNNLS algorithm are performed.
 In a real application we use 500 or more iterations.